On complemented copies of the space $c_0$ in spaces $C_p(X,E)$: versus

 \begin{example} Let $X=[0,1]^\omega$ be endowed with the product topology.
 From Corollary \ref{cor:compact_cpxy_cpxcpy} it follows that $C_p(X\times X)$ is not isomorphic to $C_p(X,C_p(X))$.
-However, \cite[Ex.
-300]{Tka4} implies that $C_p(X\times X)$ is isomorphic to $C_p(X)$, and hence $C_p(X\times X)$ is isomorphic to a complemented subspace of $C_p(X,C_p(X))$ (by~\cite[Theorem I.4.4]{Schmets}).
-A similar argument may be provided for any uncountable metrizable totally-disconnected compact space $X$, e.g. for the Cantor space (see \cite[Ex.
-297]{Tka4}). \end{example}
+However, since $C_p(X\times X)$ is isomorphic to $C_p(X)$, $C_p(X\times X)$ is isomorphic to a complemented subspace of $C_p(X,C_p(X))$ (by~\cite[Theorem I.4.4]{Schmets}).
+A similar argument may be provided for any uncountable metrisable totally disconnected compact space $X$, e.g. for the Cantor space $2^\omega$. \end{example}

 \begin{problem} For which infinite compact spaces $X$, is the space $C_p(X\times X)$ isomorphic to a complemented subspace of the space $C_p(X,C_p(X))$?
 In particular, does there exist an infinite compact space $X$ such that $C_p(X)$ is not isomorphic to $C_p(X\times X)$ and $C_p(X\times X)$ is isomorphic to a complemented subspace of $C_p(X,C_p(X))$? \end{problem}